Beppu-san/ze-Grau-Stripper/README.md

 2. Unzip the .zip file.
 3. Move "csgo" file to your own server's file.
 4. Move "sound" file to "(your stream file)\steamapps\common\Counter-Strike Global Offensive\csgo".
+5. Type "brush_rtv2_physbox disable" for rtv-fys in your CLIENT console.
-5. Enjoy extra rtv levels!
+6. Enjoy extra rtv levels!
 Have fun.

 ## Version 1.0.x
 ###### v1.0.2